-First, it has been used in cases in which an injury may appear suspicious in dermatoscopy but does not meet diagnostic criteria in any of the algorithms or strategies described above.
+First, it has been used in cases where an injury may appear suspicious in dermatoscopy but does not meet diagnostic criteria in any of the algorithms or strategies described above.

-Secondly, digital monitoring of dermatoscopy has been used in patients with multiple clinically atypical moles, who have a high risk of melanoma.
+Secondly, digital monitoring of dermatoscopy has been used in patients with multiple clinically atypical moles with a high risk of melanoma.

-The goal of both short-term and long-term monitoring is to decrease unnecessary biopsies as much as possible.
+Short-term and long-term monitoring goals are to decrease unnecessary biopsies as much as possible.

-It allows the objective detection of any change in the size, color, edges and structures of moles.
+It accurately detects any change in the size, color, edges, and structures of moles.

-It leads to an opportune and easy screening for the prevention of skin cancer by detecting the suspicious lesion and eliminating it at the earliest stage.
+It leads to a reasonable and easy screening for skin cancer prevention by detecting the suspicious lesion and eliminating it at the earliest stage.

-With digital dermatoscopy, the visualization of structures within the epidermis and the papillary dermis that are normally invisible to the naked eye is allowed.
+With digital dermatoscopy, the visualization of structures within the epidermis and the papillary dermis that are usually invisible to the naked eye is allowed.

-The particular dermoscopic structures are suggestive of melanoma; some of these include an atypical network, veins, irregular spots and globules, pupa-like structures, irregular spots and blue-white structures.
+The particular dermoscopic structures suggest melanoma; some include an atypical network, veins, irregular spots and globules, pupa-like structures, irregular spots, and blue-white structures.

-Multiple studies have supported the use of this device in the treatment of patients with pigmented lesions.
+Multiple studies have supported this device’s use in treating patients with pigmented lesions.

 Digital dermatoscopy increases the accuracy in the diagnosis of melanoma by 49 percent compared to the naked eye examination.